 Rev. Aniedi Okure, OP, PhD

-Aniedi Okure is a Catholic priest and a member of the Order of Preachers (OP).
-Since 2011, he has served as the Executive Director of Africa Faith & Justice Network (AFJN).
-Under his leadership AFJN has expanded its personnel and programs; from a Washington focus on United States-Africa policy to building coalitions of Africans across the continent and engaging them in social analysis and practical advocacy for systemic change in their communities.
-These initiatives include the formation and capacity building of civil society organizations based on the Gospel and Catholic Social Teaching, and mobilizing them to promote just governance and the common good, cultivate a culture of transparency and accountability, and promote human right and human solidarity in their communities.
-He engages issues of identity and culture in post colonial states and ways structures impact human behavior and relationships.
+Rev. Aniedi Okure, OP is AFJN’s Women Empowerment Project Consultant and current General Promoter of Justice and Peace and Permanent Delegate to the United Nations for the Dominican Religious Order.
+Prior to his appointment Fr.
+Okure served as the Executive Director of AFJN from 2011-2020 and as a Fellow at the Institute for Policy Research (IPR) at The Catholic University of America.
+Under his leadership AFJN expanded its personnel and programs; from a Washington focus on United States-Africa policy to building coalitions of Africans across the continent and engaging them in social analysis and practical advocacy for systemic change in their communities.
+These initiatives included the formation and capacity building of civil society organizations based on the Gospel and Catholic Social Teaching, and mobilizing them to promote just governance and the common good, cultivate a culture of transparency and accountability, and promote human right and human solidarity in their communities.

 Aniedi is a social analyst and a coalition builder.
 In 2015, he brought together representatives of 133 groups to Limuru Kenya for the Continental Conference on Land Grab and Just Governance in Africa from which have resulted several sub groups tackling land issues in Africa.
 He initiated AFJN’s Women Empowerment Project that brings together African Women Religious to tackle violence against women and children, human trafficking and exploitation of women and girls.
 These coalitions have worked with government officials, civil, traditional and religious leaders to affect policy changes in their communities, including the introduction and passage on anti-trafficking law in Edo State and the establishment of family courts in Enugu State Nigeria.